MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 ## Design guidelines

-Guide to the critical decisions that drive the design of the Cloud Adoption Framework for Azure enterprise-scale landing zone.
-There are six critical design areas:
+You have to make critical decisions that drive the design of the Cloud Adoption Framework for Azure enterprise-scale landing zone.
+Consider these six critical design areas:

 - [Identity and Access Management](eslz-identity-and-access-management.md)
 - [Network topology and connectivity](eslz-network-topology-and-connectivity.md)